solana-mobile/solana-mobile-doc-site/docs/getting-started/overview.md

 [**Mobile Wallet Adapter (MWA)**](https://github.com/solana-mobile/mobile-wallet-adapter) is the core enabling SDK and first step in building a Solana Mobile dApp.
 For dApp developers, **MWA allows your app to connect to any compatible wallet app** (like Phantom and Solflare) and then perform actions like signing and sending transactions to the Solana network.

-Why this is important -- dApp developers no longer need to build in support for each individual wallet, instead **just integrate the MWA SDK once to be compatible with every compliant Solana wallet!**
+Why this is important: dApp developers no longer need to build in support for each individual wallet, and instead can just **integrate the MWA SDK once to be compatible with every compliant Solana wallet!**

 ### Integrate MWA into your dApp